Mentally ill man repeatedly shocked with Taser by deputies in jail shortly before he died, body-cam video shows

 CPR was performed on Sutherland, but the efforts failed.
 He was pronounced dead following an hour of resuscitation attempts.

-Graziano, who noted she waited to release the video until she received the blessing from the man’s family to do so, said the deputies’ efforts to remove Sutherland from his cell “were complicated by the increasing effects that Mr. Sutherland was suffering.”
+Graziano, who noted that she waited to release the video until she received the blessing from the man’s family to do so, said the deputies’ efforts to remove Sutherland from his cell “were complicated by the increasing effects that Mr. Sutherland was suffering.”
 But Mark Peper, an attorney for Sutherland’s family, slammed the measures taken by law enforcement.

 “The video speaks for itself,” Peper said in a news conference outside the jail.
 “He is clearly, clearly experiencing mental health issues that cannot be adequately addressed at a detention center.”

-His sentiment was echoed by a coalition of South Carolina activist groups in a statement Friday, who said that Sutherland “was handled like an animal by correctional officers who had no regard for his altered mental state.”
+His sentiment was echoed by a coalition of South Carolina activist groups in a statement Friday, who said Sutherland “was handled like an animal by correctional officers who had no regard for his altered mental state.”

 An emotional Amy Sutherland fought back tears Friday as she told reporters how proud she was of her son.
 She also hoped people could learn from watching the video: “Please, no more hurt.”